YoungAspirations/QA-Projects/README.md

 # Personal Game Archive README
 ***
 It seems that additional software will need to be downloded.
 I have tried converting to an mp4 and sharing this link but it was showing the same thing.
-Here is a small presentation of me demonstrating the app and all the requirements of the project:
+Here is a small presentation of me demonstrating the app and all the requirements of the project (Issue with the Trello board has been resolved but you need to be signed in.):

 [Presentation](https://drive.google.com/file/d/1Fu_o6xfZgq2m3yrE3aXVPt7ydnYowO_w/view?usp=sharing)